factorhouse/examples/fh-local-spark-orders-iceberg/README.md

-## Flink SQL for Orders Sink in Parquet
+## Lab 10: Spark Structured Streaming - Delivering Kafka Order Records into Iceberg Table

-This lab shows how to stream Avro-encoded order records from a Kafka topic into a PySpark Structured Streaming job and write them to an Iceberg table in MinIO.
-The Avro schema is resolved via Schema Registry using ABRiS, and all dependencies are bundled in an Uber JAR.
+Build a PySpark Structured Streaming job that ingests Kafka order data, deserializes Avro using ABRiS and Schema Registry, and writes the results to Iceberg.
+The job is packaged as a fat JAR and outputs partitioned Parquet files to MinIO.

 ## How to start